-In addition to the counselors available at the Center for International Studies, we have compiled this helpful guide to Study Abroad!
+In addition to the counselors available at the Center for International Studies, below is a helpful guide to Study Abroad!

 If you have not done this already, visit our Countries Page.
 Programs are organized by region and academic programs.
 The programs differ in cost, academic course offerings, and housing options, so be sure to research the option that suits you best.

-Visit the Center for International Studies in Kean Hall 225 to discuss preferences and interests, decide on an institution, and review the application requirements.
+Visit the Center for International Studies in CAS 121 to discuss preferences and interests, decide on an institution, and review the application requirements.
 Most students will be able to get their first choice of schools, but be sure to begin the application process early enough to meet deadlines.

 On the Forms page, you'll find the necessary links.
 You may complete the online application or print out the PDF version and submit that to our offices.
 If you complete the online application, don't forget to sign and submit the additional documents.
 In addition to submitting the CIS Study Abroad Application, you must also apply to your decided upon program provider, i.e. AIFS, CCIS, CEA and ISA.